RumblingLump/anxiety/scenes/act2.md

 publish("act2",["dum",1]);
 ```

-a: Elaborate on this thesis.
+a: Elaborate on this thesis.§

 ```
 publish("act2",["dum",0]);